phillebaba/eks-fargate-workshop/3_pod_resources/README.md

 # jsonpath to restart count if you have time
 kubectl get pods -l app=resource-consumer
 ```

+Understanding the resource allocation behavior of EKS on Fargate is important as you will be paying for the compute configuration allocated in Fargate, not what you have requested in Kubernetes.
+So if you request 100 millicores for your pod you will still pay for the minimum compute configuration which is 250 millicores in Fargate.
+This also means that a init container that makes large resource requests will set the compute configuration and price for the pods long running containers.
+For more information about pricing please refer to [Fargates pricing documentation](https://aws.amazon.com/fargate/pricing/).

 You should now know how pod resource allocation works on EKS fargate.
 There are some more examples that you can continue to play around with if you want.
 Having init containers with large resource requests and running the same requests on a EC2 node instead to see the differences.
 Otherwise continue to the next chapter.